Suspension of flights to Tel Aviv remains

 The US Federal Aviation Administration (FAA) renewed its ban on three US carriers - Delta, United and US Airways - for a further 24 hours.

 Meanwhile, three French and German airlines cancelled more flights to Tel Aviv amid ongoing safety concerns.

-Air France said it was suspending such flights "until further notice".'Completely guarded'
+Air France said it was suspending such flights "until further notice".